AblatedSprocket/CertificateCreator/src/certificatecreator/readme.txt

 3. Navigate to the "Position" tab on the top left of the Layout Options window
 4. Under "Horizontal" and "Vertical" click the bubbles for "Absolute Position"
 5. In the dropdown menus following "to the right of" and "below" select the "Page" option

+Following these steps should format the images such that they do not interfere with Certificate Creator's generated text.